jeftegoes/AwsOverview/Security, Identity, & Compliance/AWS IAM.md

     - **Purpose:** Specifies what resource(s) the policy will affect.
 For example, an S3 bucket, an IAM user, an EC2 instance, or a Lambda function.
     - **Example:** In a policy granting access to an S3 bucket, the Resource field defines the ARN (Amazon Resource Name) of the bucket or objects in it.
   - **Condition:** Conditions for when this policy is in effect (optional).
-- **Remember that you can't modify these AWS-managed policies.**
+- **Remember that we can't modify these AWS-managed policies.**

 # 5. Policy variations

 ## 5.1.
 Policy Variables

-- Use AWS Identity and Access Management (IAM) policy variables as placeholders when you don't know the exact value of a resource or condition key when you write the policy.
+- Use AWS Identity and Access Management (IAM) policy variables as placeholders when we don't know the exact value of a resource or condition key when we write the policy.
   - Example:
     ```json
     {